adamayoung/TMDb/Sources/TMDb/TMDb.docc/TMDb.md

 For the TMDb API documentation, see [https://developer.themoviedb.org/docs](https://developer.themoviedb.org/docs).

-> Important: This product uses the TMDb API but is not endorsed or certified by TMDb.
+This product uses the TMDb API but is not endorsed or certified by TMDb.

-> Important: Watch providers provided by [JustWatch](https://www.justwatch.com).
+Watch providers provided by [JustWatch](https://www.justwatch.com).

 ## Topics